CodeMelted/codemelted_developer/README.md

 <mark>TBD</mark>

+## NPU Use Cases

+This is a specialized set of use cases representing a software Numerical Processing Unit (NPU).
+These will be designed in accordance with the [WASM Use Cases](https://webassembly.org/docs/use-cases/) in terms of interface definition and memory management.

+### Execute

+<mark>TBD</mark>

+### Math

+<mark>TBD</mark>

+### Memory

+<mark>TBD</mark>

-## Runtime Use Cases
+## SDK Use Cases

 A chosen SDK technology provides access to items specific to the runtime.
 This use case will expose those elements to the developer.
 This includes accessing data via hardware peripherals attached / available to a device and network services for communicating via the Internet.
-Also available will be logging / monitoring facilities to gage the health of an application.
-Finally will be a collection of mathematical formulas because you may need to calculate something.
+Also available will be logging facilities to gage the health of an application.
+Finally a collection of Runtime services specific to the SDK will also be exposed.

 ### Logger